csc301-2023-fall/project-34-qeynet-inc-t/deliverables/D1/planning.md

 * Get to know each other on a more personal level.
 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).
+* TBA: Most people are good on Friday, and we could also play a game?

 #### Q7: What are the roles & responsibilities on the team?